Quantitative and qualitative properties for Hamilton-Jacobi PDEs via the nonlinear adjoint method: Quantitative properties of Hamilton-Jacobi equations

 When $f=0$ the second statement follows from the above estimate combined with Theorem \ref{ev1}. \end{proof} \begin{rem} If $f=0$ and $H=H(p)\in W^{1,\infty}_{\mathrm{loc}}(\R^n)$ is convex, one has by Corollary \ref{rateSSH}

 Consequently, the estimate for the one-side rate of convergence becomes

 This is the same estimate stated by P.-L. Lions in Proposition 11.2 of \cite{L82book}.
-The corresponding estimate for the stationary problem has been proved in Section 6.2 of \cite{L82book} using methods from probability.
-Our proofs and the results in the previous Theorems \ref{inftyrate1s} and Corollary \ref{rateSSH} are new. \end{rem}
+The corresponding estimate for the stationary problem has been proved in Section 6.2 of \cite{L82book} via probabilistic methods.
+Our proofs and the results in the previous Theorems \ref{inftyrate1s} and Corollary \ref{rateSSH} are new and valid for possibly nonconvex Hamiltonians. \end{rem}